Updated: Apr 26

 .[i]
 Advertisement from the City of Mobile Directory, 1837

-By 1824, Benjamin Vincent became captain of the ship, Thorn.
+Vincent was first listed as captain of the ship Thorn in 1824.
 He then captained a succession of ships in the later 1820's including the Fair Star, Emblem, Orleans, and Isabella among others.
-These were schooners, large sail ships with two or three masts, sleeping quarters and dining area to transport passengers, as well as separate decks for cargo, including slaves.
+These were schooners, large sail ships with two or three masts, sleeping quarters and dining area to transport passengers.
+Increasingly however, slaves bought and sold between ports in the United States, were a consistent part of their cargo.
+(1)

 Between 1824 and 1834 the Vincents had four children, but for at least part of this time, from 1826 to 1830, records from the port of New Orleans show Benjamin’s residence as “on board” his ship, the Emblem.
-Clearly, he spent most of his time sailing on the rivers, bays, and channels of the Gulf Coast.
+Clearly, he spent most of his time sailing on the rivers, bays, and channels of the Gulf Coast as one of the most active slave traders in the City of Mobile, buying slaves locally or along the east coast to be sold in the ports of New Orleans, Biloxi, Bay St. Louis, Mobile or Montgomery.
+Over 200 slaves were registered as the property of Benjamin Vincent when arriving or departing New Orleans.
+(2)

-Benjamin Vincent achieved some of his success by working continually, when others wouldn’t; sailing into and out of the Gulf Coast ports even during the summer months when periodic Yellow Fever outbreaks kept many away.
-In the 1820s, the trip from north to south took about two weeks if everything went smoothly.
-But there were many hazards including the dangers of general navigation as well as the frequency of fires, explosions, and of course, piracy.
+The cotton trade was a tumultuous and unstable business, with profits based on uncertain predictions for the next year's crop.
+But some of Vincent's success was likely achieved through his abundant effort.
+He worked continually, when others wouldn’t; sailing into and out of the Gulf Coast ports even during the summer months when periodic Yellow Fever outbreaks kept many away.
+In the 1820s, the trip from north to south took about two weeks if everything went smoothly and there were many hazards including the dangers of general navigation as well as the frequency of fires, explosions, and of course, piracy.
 So although Vincent made Mobile his home, he was seldom in port for very long until the later 1830s, when he established an office on Dauphin Street.
-Yet his sister Sarah and her husband lived on an estate in the Spring Hill area just outside the city limits which they called "Baywood" and the Vincents built a home there as well in 1827, providing an accommodating refuge for his wife and children.
-(3)
+At this time he also invested in a carriage business for overland transportation.

 Vincent-Walsh House, 1664 Spring Hill Ave, c.
 1827.